The Top 10 Most Read Articles in 2024

 When people display godly character in their conversations they really shine.
 When we aren’t gracious, “seasoned with salt”, gentle and respectful, we risk eclipsing the message of the Gospel by our demeanor.
 The world needs to see Jesus lifted up, but we may be blocking their view.

-Assuming that God is serious about the way we should respond to outsiders who don’t know Christ, what does it mean to be gracious?
+Assuming that God is serious about the way we should act in the world toward “outsiders” who don’t know Christ, what does it mean to be gracious?
 What does it mean to season our speech with salt?
 What does it mean to provide a defense with gentleness and respect?

 Continue reading “Apologetics: What It Means for Our Speech to Be Seasoned with Salt”